 The award winning Ōura puts lots of emphasis on sleep.
 With no buttons to push, it automatically detects and analyzes the quality of your nightly rest and recovery by measuring your heart rate, pulse wave form, respiration rate, body temperature, movement and more.

 In the iOS or Android mobile app you will get information on deep sleep, REM sleep, light sleep, and periods of wakefulness, as well as a ‘Readiness Score’.
 This is displayed as a percentage, and tells you whether you need to adjust the intensity and duration of your day’s activities.
 It can also uncover actionable insights for changes to your daily activities that can help you sleep better.

 While you are awake, Ōura automatically measures all your physical activity and time spent sitting.
 The ring counts your daily steps and total distance traveled.
 It also estimates the calories burned per day.

 Bottom line: Until the big brands enter this market the Oura Ring is your best option if you are after a connected ring.
 It comes with a plethora of features and works well.
 However, here is an on-going monthly subscription.

-The thing has a built-in vibration motor that kicks into gear when it sees something out of whack.
+The device has a built-in vibration motor that kicks into gear when it sees something out of whack.
 You’ll get an alert if your blood oxygen level or heart rate are outside of threshold you preset on the smartphone app.

 There’s also the option of installing PC software in addition to the smartphone app.
 The software allows you to view and print a very detailed sleep report, which can also be exported as PDF or CSV files.